-FIGURE 4: This diagram shows the intersection between two variables (labeled A,B) and a Boolean term.
+FIGURE 4: This diagram shows the intersection between two variables (labeled A,B) and a Boolean clause.
 Corresponding to each variable are two vertical lines for the true and complement values of the variable.
-Configuration information in shift register cells records whether the true or complement of the variables or neither are to be included in the term.
-The term is implemented by a wired OR.
-Noise anded with the value of the term anded with the output of the configuration bit determines whether a vertical wired-OR causes the value of each variable to flip.
+Configuration information in shift register cells records whether the true or complement of the variables or neither are to be included in the clause.
+The clause is implemented by a wired OR.
+Noise anded with the value of the clause anded with the output of the configuration bit determines whether a vertical wired-OR causes the value of each variable to flip.